Who doesn’t want to look like a gorgeous Italian? Let’s face it – they have to be the most beautiful people on the

 We have spent many, many months in Italy (and have learned a lot of Italian mistakes along the way!)

 We have been backpacking with our kids, had weekends in Rome, spent months drinking wine and eating fabulous food in Tuscany and (I wasn’t going to share this) was cautioned by the police in Saint Marks Square for not knowing the dos and don’ts in Venice.

 With a few Italy tips, we will send you off to Italy wearing outfits that will make you look like a movie star and feel every bit as relaxed!

-What To Wear In Italy So That You Feel Totally Gorgeous And Relaxed
+What To Wear In Italy So That you Feel Totally Gorgeous & Relaxed

 When deciding what to pack for Italy, try to keep things simple and comfortable.